FO rejects reports of treating Ghazni attackers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In a statement, the Foreign Office Spokesman, Muhammad Faisal, said Afghanistan has not officially shared any information or evidence with Pakistan.
+In a statement, Foreign Office Spokesman Muhammad Faisal said Afghanistan has not officially shared any information or evidence with Pakistan in this regard.
 He said in the absence of official communications through regular channels established bilaterally such reports cannot be given any credence.
-The reports can only be viewed as a malicious propaganda to vitiate the existing cooperation between the two countries, he added.
+The reports can only be viewed as malicious propaganda to vitiate the existing cooperation between the two countries he added.

-A day earlier Pakistan's Chief of the Army Staff (COAS) General Qamar Javed Bajwa said the allegations of Afghanistan regarding the return of injured and dead terrorists from Afghanistan to Pakistan are incorrect.
-The Afghan president had recently alleged that the hospitals in Pakistan are receiving and treating the Taliban insurgents injured in recent fighting with the Afghan forces in the southeastern Afghan city of Ghazni.
-The COAS reiterates that there is no support to any terrorist activity inside Afghanistan from the Pakistan side.
-The alleged return of the injured or dead terrorists from Ghazni is incorrect, said a press statement issued by Director General Inter Services Public Relations Major General Asif Ghafoor.
+A day earlier Pakistan s Chief of Army Staff (COAS) General Qamar Javed Bajwa said that the allegations of Afghanistan regarding return of injured and dead terrorists from Afghanistan to Pakistan are incorrect.

+Afghan president had recently alleged that the hospitals in Pakistan are receiving and treating Taliban insurgents who had been injured in recent fighting with Afghan forces in the southeastern Afghan city of Ghazni.
+COAS reiterates that there is no support to any terrorist activity inside Afghanistan from Pakistan side.
+The alleged return of injured dead terrorists from Ghazni is incorrect, said a press statement issued by Director General Inter Services Public Relations (ISPR) Major General Asif Ghafoor.

-In a statement, the Foreign Office Spokesman, Muhammad Faisal, said Afghanistan has not officially shared any information or evidence with Pakistan.
+In a statement, Foreign Office Spokesman Muhammad Faisal said Afghanistan has not officially shared any information or evidence with Pakistan in this regard.
 He said in the absence of official communications through regular channels established bilaterally such reports cannot be given any credence.
-The reports can only be viewed as a malicious propaganda to vitiate the existing cooperation between the two countries, he added.
+The reports can only be viewed as malicious propaganda to vitiate the existing cooperation between the two countries he added.

-A day earlier Pakistan's Chief of the Army Staff (COAS) General Qamar Javed Bajwa said the allegations of Afghanistan regarding the return of injured and dead terrorists from Afghanistan to Pakistan are incorrect.
-The Afghan president had recently alleged that the hospitals in Pakistan are receiving and treating the Taliban insurgents injured in recent fighting with the Afghan forces in the southeastern Afghan city of Ghazni.
-The COAS reiterates that there is no support to any terrorist activity inside Afghanistan from the Pakistan side.
-The alleged return of the injured or dead terrorists from Ghazni is incorrect, said a press statement issued by Director General Inter Services Public Relations Major General Asif Ghafoor.
+A day earlier Pakistan s Chief of Army Staff (COAS) General Qamar Javed Bajwa said that the allegations of Afghanistan regarding return of injured and dead terrorists from Afghanistan to Pakistan are incorrect.

+Afghan president had recently alleged that the hospitals in Pakistan are receiving and treating Taliban insurgents who had been injured in recent fighting with Afghan forces in the southeastern Afghan city of Ghazni.
+COAS reiterates that there is no support to any terrorist activity inside Afghanistan from Pakistan side.
+The alleged return of injured dead terrorists from Ghazni is incorrect, said a press statement issued by Director General Inter Services Public Relations (ISPR) Major General Asif Ghafoor.

 Comments